mmore500/waves/blog/_posts/2021-08-20-more-prefab-tools.md

 This indicated that something was going wrong with our memory management.
 The problem was a rather subtle one, while the `ConfigPanel` _was_ a div, it also _had_ a div.
-Like Dr. Jekyll and Mr. Hyde caught mid transformation the `ConfigPanel` was caught trying to be two things at once, a class to setup a div :hammer_and_wrench: and a div with some extra frills :ribbon:.
+Like Dr. Jekyll and Mr. Hyde caught mid transformation the `ConfigPanel` was caught trying to be two things at once, a class to setup a div (:hammer_and_wrench:) and a div with some extra frills (:ribbon:).
 The result was that when time came to add the component to the document object model (DOM), the inner shell member div was properly placed and the outer shell destructed, but the inner shell kept references to the outer.

 :exclamation: And since the outer shell didn't exist at that point things were seriously borked. :exclamation:

 Keeping the component global kept the outer shell in existence past the end of `main` which is why the component could function.
 Once the problem was identified it wasn't to hard to fix its identity crisis.

+:butterfly: __Solution__:

 To align its behavior with other components, I eliminated the internal div and made sure users have to stream the entire component into the document.
 I also made sure that lambda expression capture by copy any components they need to keep around.
 Since Empirical web components are really just interfaces around a protected shared pointer this keeps access to the shared pointer with little overhead and prevents dangling references inside the lambda.